-According to the 2000 census, roughly 60,000 male couple households in America, and 96,000 female couple households have children.
-But with biology working against them, parenting possibilities can be limited for LGBT couples, unless they are able to identify resources to help them in their quest for parenthood.
-So, for those who are considering the options of third-party reproduction, such as an anonymous egg donor or gestational surrogate, where should their search begin?
+According to the 2000 census, roughly 60,000 male-couple households in America, and 96,000 female-couple households have children.
+But with biology working against them, parenting possibilities can be limited for LGBT couples.

+Discriminatory adoption laws that favor heterosexual couples, and the various obstacles of finding surrogate mothers in gay-friendly states are among the long list of issues that these couples will face.
+So, for those who are considering the options of third-party reproduction-such as an anonymous egg donor or gestational surrogate-where should their search begin?